×

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

-"I would stay in different parts of the town each time I came to get a feel for the different sights, sounds etc," explained one expat living in San Juan del Sur, Nicaragua.
+"I would stay in different parts of the town each time I came to get a feel for the different sights, sounds etc," remarked one foreigner who made the move to San Juan del Sur.

 What do I need to know before moving to Nicaragua?